Research

 Find out more about BSSH involvement with RSTN here

-The BSSH is a National Institute for Health Research (NIHR) non-commercial Partner.
-This means the studies that we fund may be eligible to access the NIHR Study Support Service which is provided by the NIHR Clinical Research Network.
+BSSH is an NIHR RDN Non-commercial Partner.
+This means the studies that we fund may be eligible to access the NIHR Study Support Service which is provided by the NIHR Research Delivery Network within the NHS, and the wider public health and social care environment, across England.
 The NIHR Clinical Research Network can now support health and social care research taking place in non-NHS settings, such as studies running in care homes or hospices, or public health research taking place in schools and other community settings.
 Read the full policy: Eligibility Criteria for NIHR Clinical Research Network Support.

-In partnership with your local R&D office, we encourage you to involve your local NIHR Clinical Research Network team in discussions as early as possible when planning your study.
+In partnership with your local R&D office, we encourage you to involve your regional NIHR Research Delivery Network team in discussions as early as possible when planning your study.
 This will enable you to fully benefit from the support available through the NIHR Study Support Service.
-To find out more, please visit: www.nihr.ac.uk/study-support-service
+Find out more about the Study Support Service.

-If your study involves NHS sites in England you will need to apply for Health Research Authority Approval.
-For guidance on submitting an application please visit: www.hra.nhs.uk.
+If your study involves NHS sites in England you will need to apply for Health Research Authority (HRA) Approval.
+Guidance on submitting an application for approvals is available on the HRA website.